Dual Diagnosis Treatment

 Intensive Outpatient Program (IOP)

-provides structured programming several days per week while allowing clients to return to their living environment in the evenings.
-Many IOP clients remain in our on-campus sober living during this phase.
+provides structured programming several days per week.
+Many IOP clients remain in on-campus sober living during this phase.

 Outpatient Program (OP)

-supports ongoing recovery for clients who have achieved stability and are reintegrating into daily life, with continued access to clinical support.
+supports clients who have achieved stability and are returning to daily life, with continued clinical contact to reinforce the foundation built during earlier levels of care.

 Sober Living and Transitional Housing